 The entities to be included in the ICS are also reviewed and identified annually on the basis of Deutsche Telekom's statement of investment holdings.
 All material entities are fully integrated in the ICS process.
 Consistent Group-wide minimum requirements for the entities' control systems are defined based on the key Group functions.
-These include, for example, accounting, IT, procurement, HR, security, data privacy, taxes, compliance, and also corporate responsibility. (al SDG B) (Al STRUCTURE) The corresponding controls are documented in a Group-wide IT system and are reviewed for their appropriateness and effectiveness at least once a year.
+These include, for example, accounting, IT, procurement, HR, security, data privacy, taxes, compliance, and also corporate responsibility. al SDG & structure The corresponding controls are documented in a Group-wide IT system and are reviewed for their appropriateness and effectiveness at least once a year.